0xABADCAFE/random-proto-synth/doc/Generators.md

 ## Background

 _Generators_ represent basic periodic waveform shapes in a time/frequency independent manner.
 Generators are used to build _Oscillators_ which produce a time-varying output _Signal_ following the waveform shape.
+Generators _map_ an input _Packet_ of _x_-axis values to an output map of _y_-axis values.

+_Generators_ have the following properties:

 ### Shape